 There are also some Chinese and Japanese hybrids that are hardy in warmer parts of our area.
 ‘Arnold’s Promise’ and ‘Jelena’ offer colorful, late winter blooms.

 Witch hazel are care free shrubs.
-They grow in full sun or part shade, do best in well-drained soil and have few pests, although deer seem to like munching on ours occasionally.
+Grow witchhazel in full sun or part shade.
+They do best in well-drained soil and have few pests, although deer seem to like munching on ours occasionally.
 Many sucker freely to form a nice informal hedge.
 Consider adding a few to your landscape with hollies, viburnums and dogwoods to add some color in winter.